Pouriya-Jahanbakhsh/emeter/README.md

 /projects/emeter $ make compile
 ```
 Also it uses `jsone` for JSON decoding/encoding.
 If you want to use `jiffy`, export environment variable `ERL_EMETER_USE_JIFFY` and recompile code.
-If you want to use cutom `inetrc` file for Erlang distribution, Use `make release inetrc=/path/to/your/inetrc`.
+If you want to use custom `inetrc` file for Erlang distribution, Use `make release inetrc=/path/to/your/inetrc`.
 For more information see other targets of `Makefile`.